Maryland Child Custody Lawyer

 - Potential disruption of particular custody arrangement upon a child’s social and school life

-- Geographic proximity of parents’ homes
+- The geographic proximity of parents’ homes

 - The likelihood of maintaining natural family relations